MCUdude/MightyCore/README.md

 An Arduino core for large, breadboard friendly AVRs, all running Optiboot 6 <br/>
 Major libraries such as SD, Servo, SPI and Wire are modified to work with this core.
 Still, a large amount of third-party libraries often works without any modifications. <br/>
 This core requires at least Arduino IDE v1.6, where v1.6.5 is recommended.<br/>
-If you're into "pure" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file.
+If you're into "pure" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file. <br />
+**If you're looking for a great development board for these DIP-40 microcontrollers, I got you covered!
+I've used the Arduino UNO for years, but felt like some functionality was missing on the board.
+When designing this board I made sure all missing functionality was added.
+Read more about this board in the hardware section below (A link to buy the board will be added any day soon).**

 ##Supported microcontrollers
 * ATmega1284*